tlcornell/magic/docs/coding_examples/shot_leading.md

 	if sys.agents DoFire KeepLooking
 ```

+This assures that your data will stay fresh for 20 instructions (assuming max CPU speed).
-However, this means that you only get to move your turret once each chronon, which makes you very slow at spotting enemies.
+However, this also means that you only get to move your turret once each chronon, which makes you very slow at spotting enemies.

 We can improve this version by *unrolling* our aim loop.